 ONGOING PROJECTS

 In a recent project at the lab, a violence detection project was completed successfully.
-We would like to extend this activity to mental health centers as well, in which the separation between violence acts and normal treatment techniques is much more challenging.
+We would like to extend this project to other events in mental health centers.

-Another challenge in this project is that the videos obtained from security cameras do not contain sound, and also went thorough a process of anonymization, to protect the privacy of the patients and the staff in the center.
+Another challenge in this project is that the videos obtained from security cameras do not contain sound, and also need to go thorough a process of anonymization, to protect the privacy of the patients and the staff in the center.

 In this project we will try to create a note sheet for piano that includes the correct fingers to use for playing the piece appropriately.
 Current note sheets include only notes, with proper instruction on how to play them.
 We will use Image Processing, Audio and Deep Learning to add the correct fingering position to the note sheets.